A Village, What it Takes, Enfield Connecticut

 Don Christmas of the Thompsonville section of Enfield, Connecticut, spoke out about the lack of protection and services for downtown property owners and proposed Civilian Oversight of police at a town meeting.
 His arrest, being threatened with prison by police, his alleged being stalked and harassed by police officers is in his opinion for speaking out about unfair taxes/fees, complaining about police, and for proposing legislation that angered police.

-I did go to prison, losing my home, family and pets, for testing the 1st Amendment in Connecticut.
+I did all that too, but I did go to prison, losing my home, family and pets, for testing the 1st Amendment in Connecticut.

 Yet, another Connecticut business person being harassed and fleeced: